 - Do students attribute the intervention to having impacted their understandings of colonialism and reconciliation?
 If so in what ways?

 - Do students indicate that their perspectives of colonialism and reconciliation will affect how they will approach their future work as public policy analysts?

 - What key ideas will shape how students approach and conduct public policy analysis in the future?

-Dissemination: I will share the results of the project with my colleagues in the School of Public Policy and use it as an opportunity to discuss approaches they might take to integrate Indigenous perspectives in their courses.
+Knowledge sharing: I will share the results of the project with my colleagues in the School of Public Policy and use it as an opportunity to discuss approaches they might take to integrate Indigenous perspectives in their courses.